johannesjh/asciidoctor-indir_ext/README.md

 # Asciidoctor::IndirExt

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/asciidoctor/indir_ext`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+An Asciidoctor extension that adds a variable `indir`, which always points to the directory of the currently included asciidoc file.

 ## Installation

-Add this line to your application's Gemfile:
+If using bundler, add this line to your application's Gemfile:

 ```ruby
 gem 'asciidoctor-indir_ext'